How to Speak Eloquently and Articulately

 5. Watch your tone.
 Don’t be shrill.

-I read that once Audrey Hepburn tried her hardest not to sound so high pitched because it was thought to be off-putting to men.
-Well I can say, that my voice can get very high pitched and I am sure it is not very lovely!
+Audrey Hepburn tried her hardest not to sound so high pitched because it was thought to be off-putting to men.
+Whether that statement was really true shows how the tone of your voice can really impact the enjoyment of the listener.

 6. Watch your volume.